Compute Finance is in early access.

 SCU Formula

-The Standard Compute Unit is calculated in three steps.
-The reference workload is fixed at 1,000 input tokens + 500 output tokens, evaluated across all basket models.
+The Standard Compute Unit is calculated in two steps.
+The reference workload is fixed at 1000 input + 500 output tokens, evaluated across all basket models.

-For each model in the basket, compute the USD cost of the reference workload using the provider’s published per-token pricing.
+For each model in the basket, compute the cost of the reference workload using the provider's published per-token pricing.
+Prices are USD per 1M tokens.

 Anyone with access to provider pricing pages can independently reproduce this number.

-Every basket change increments the basket_version counter.
-The full history is available via the GET /v1/oracle/reconstitutions endpoint and exportable as CSV.
-On-chain, the OracleRegistry contract records each price update with a timestamp.
+Every basket change increments the revisionVersion counter.
+The full history is available via the GET /v1/oracle/reconstitutions endpoint.
+On-chain, the OracleRegistry contract records each published revision with its timestamp and metadata hash.

 On-Chain Verification